sun521-com/4th_Year_Final_Graduation_Design/README.md

 Detectron2 should be available here: [Detectron2](https://github.com/facebookresearch/detectron2).
 Please follow the official instructions to install and configure the appropriate environment.

 The content in Map is the personal achievement of Sun Shuzheng.
 To test, run Map.py

+The environment requirements in this project have been written in Requirements.txt.